pr-curtis/pr-curtis.github.io/DH/network_analysis.md

 <p></p>
 My first task was to create data sets for use in Cytoscape, in this case, information on 168 letters exchanged in a roughly 100-year span between courtiers in Kyoto and warrior and caster figures in the province.
 I carefully cataloged information on my documents, noting the title, document type, collection number, sender, recipient, the recipient’s social group, status within that social group if applicable (i.e., were they a highly-placed daimyo as opposed to a local <em>kokujin</em> warrior), and the date of the document.
 This was overambitious, as one of the limitations of any visualization is the number of elements you can represent at once.
 I narrowed my fields and chose to organize my network by names (sender/recipient), social group, status, and document.

-I prioritized the senders and recipients as my <b>edges</b> (simplistically put, start and end points) and the documents themselves, represented by their archival titles, as my <b>interaction</b> in a directed network (directed indicating a relationship in which an exchange happens).
-Two charts were produced: one defining the edges and interaction, and one defining the nodes.
+I prioritized the senders and recipients as my <b>nodes</b> (simplistically put, start and end points) and the documents themselves, represented by their archival titles, as my <b>interaction (edge)</b> in a directed network (directed indicating a relationship in which an exchange happens).
+Two charts were produced: one asserting the nodes and edges, and one defining the characteristics of the nodes.
 <p></p>
 <p></p>
 <center>